NETSCAN-dev/NETSCAN-documents/build-step.md

 + Build NETSCAN application.
   - cd your-repositoryobj\win-msvc-x64-12
+  - make update
+  - make clean
+  - make all
+  - make install
-  - make update clean all install clean-obj
+  - make clean-obj

+  > do not specify multiple targets in using make.

 + Import all changes uploaded to the master repository to your-repository and your-working-copy.
   - cd your-repository